Sidney Walton had a story simple enough to fit on local television and serious enough to survive it.

 It was partly civic education, partly performance, partly warning.
 Walton and his son Paul went state to state, met governors, appeared at public ceremonies, showed up at military and veterans' institutions, and made the dwindling number of surviving World War II veterans feel concrete instead of statistical.

 The Army's 2018 feature on Walton and the VA's 2020 coverage of his visit to Fayetteville show how institutions responded to him.
-He was greeted not just as an old soldier but as a messenger from a rapidly closing historical door.
+He was greeted as an old soldier and as a messenger from a rapidly closing historical door.

 He made memory feel immediate again